Platelet: Inflammation

 Platelets modulate neutrophils by forming platelet-leukocyte aggregates (PLAs).
-These formations induce upregulated production of αmβ2 (Mac-1) integrin in neutrophils.
-Interaction with PLAs also induce degranulation and increased phagocytosis in neutrophils.
-Platelets are also the largest source of soluble CD40L which induces production of reactive oxygen species (ROS) and upregulate expression of adhesion molecules, such as E-selectin, ICAM-1 and VCAM-1, in neutrophils, activates macrophages and activates cytotoxic response in T and B lymphocytes.
+These formations induce upregulated production of the complement receptor αmβ2 (Mac-1) integrin in neutrophils.
+Interaction with PLAs also induces degranulation and increased phagocytosis in neutrophils.

+Platelets are the largest source of soluble CD40L (CD154) which induces production of reactive oxygen species (ROS) and upregulates expression of adhesion molecules (such as E-selectin, ICAM-1, and VCAM-1) in neutrophils.
+CD40L also activates macrophages and activates cytotoxic response in T and B lymphocytes.

-Recently, the belief that mammalian platelets lacking nucleus are unable of autonomous locomotion was disproven.
-In fact, the platelets are active scavengers, scaling walls of blood vessels and reorganising the thrombus.
-They are able to recognize and adhere to many surfaces, including bacteria, being able to fully envelop them in their open canalicular system (OCP), leading to proposed name of the process being "covercytosis", rather than phagocytosis, as OCS is merely an invagination of outer plasma membrane.
-These platelet-bacteria bundles are then used as an interaction platform for neutrophils which destroy the bacteria using the NETosis and phagocytosis.
+Mammalian platelets lacking nucleus are able to conduct autonomous locomotion.
+Platelets are active scavengers, scaling walls of blood vessels and reorganising the thrombus.
+They are able to recognize and adhere to many surfaces, including bacteria, and can envelop them in their open canalicular system (OCP), leading to a proposal to name the process as covercytosis (OCS) rather than phagocytosis, as OCS is merely an invagination of outer plasma membrane.
+These platelet-bacteria bundles provide an interaction platform for neutrophils that destroy bacteria using NETs and phagocytosis.

 Platelets also participate in chronic inflammatory disease, such as synovitis or rheumatoid arthritis.
 Platelets are activated by collagen receptor glycoprotein IV (GPVI).
 Proinflammatory platelet microvesicles trigger constant cytokine secretion from neighboring fibroblast-like synoviocytes, most prominently Il-6 and Il-8.
-Inflammatory damage to the surrounding extracellular matrix continuously reveals more collagen, maintaining the microvesicle production.
+Inflammatory damage to the surrounding extracellular matrix continuously reveals more collagen, binding receptors on platelets and maintaining microvesicle production.

 Adaptive immunity

 Activated platelets are able to participate in adaptive immunity, interacting with antibodies.
-They are able to specifically bind IgG through FcγRIIA, a receptor for the constant fragment (Fc) of IgG.
-When activated and bound to IgG opsonised bacteria, the platelets subsequently release reactive oxygen species (ROS), antimicrobial peptides, defensins, kinocidins and proteases, killing the bacteria directly.
+They are able to specifically bind IgG through FcγRIIA, a receptor for IgG's constant fragment (Fc).
+When activated and bound to IgG-opsonised bacteria, platelets release reactive oxygen species (ROS), antimicrobial peptides, defensins, kinocidins and proteases, killing the bacteria directly.
 Platelets also secrete proinflammatory and procoagulant mediators such as inorganic polyphosphates or platelet factor 4 (PF4), connecting innate and adaptive immune responses.